 To provide Council with a response to the Joint Letter tabled at the Ordinary Meeting of Council 17 September 2018 relating to the lack of toilet facilities in Stone Ridge Park (Duloe Rise Reserve), Cobblebank.

-That Council officers write to author of the Joint Letter advising them that Council does not support the installation of a public WC amenities at Duloe Rise Reserve, Cobblebank.
+That Council officers write to author of the R 3 or white description of the R 3 or white installation of a public WC amenities at Duloe Rise Reserve, Cobblebank.